TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 23/1 Samuel 23.13.md

 ---

-Then David and his men, who were about six hundred, arose and departed out of Keilah, and went whithersoever they could go.
-And it was told Saul that David was escaped from Keilah; and he forbare to go forth.
+Then David and his men, who were about six hundred, arose and departed out of Keilah, and went wherever they could go.
+It was told Saul that David was escaped from Keilah; and he gave up going there.